 Seven Baseball Players Named Scholar-Athletes

-(Thursday, June 1; Sioux Center, Iowa) The National Association of Intercollegiate Athletics (NAIA) announced 383 student-athletes have been named 2017 Daktronics-NAIA Baseball Scholar-Athletes.
+(Monday, June 4; Sioux Center, Iowa) The National Association of Intercollegiate Athletics has announced that 411 baseball student-athletes have been named 2018 Daktronics-NAIA Scholar-Athletes.
 Dordt College had seven athletes on that list.

 In order to be nominated by an institution's head coach or sports information director, a student-athlete must maintain a minimum grade point average of 3.5 on a 4.0 scale and must have achieved junior academic status.